-In 1980 the League helped pass the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), known as Superfund.
-The act authorized \$1.6 billion over five years for the clean-up of the nation's toxic waste sites.
-Over the years since then, the League repeatedly has gone to Congress to ensure that a reauthorized Superfund contains adequate funding and safeguards to continue the job.
+In 1980, the League helped pass the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), known as Superfund.
+The Act authorized \$1.6 billion over five years for the clean-up of the nation's toxic waste sites.
+Since then, the League has repeatedly gone to Congress to ensure that a reauthorized Superfund contains adequate funding and safeguards to continue the job.